ManuMarcos/ManuMarcos/README.md

 I'm a computer engineering student.

-- 💼 Currently working as PL/SQL Developer at Extend It
+- 💼 Currently working as PL/SQL and OIC(Integration) Developer at Extend It
 - 🌱 Learning Spring and React
 - 💻 I really like Java and Object Oriented Programming